 TSA Regulations for Flying with Breast Milk

 Perhaps the most important part of flying with breast milk is knowing the rules and regulations issued by TSA.
-While some parents have experienced inconsistencies with rules while going through security with breast milk in airports, TSA spells out on their website the official rules for traveling with breast milk.
-In summary, they are:
+While some parents have experienced inconsistencies with rules when going through security with breast milk at the airport, TSA's official rule is as follows:

-- FDA states that there are no known adverse effects from screening breast milk by x-ray
+The FDA states that there are no known side effects from eating/drinking solid/fluid that has been x-rayed.

 Tips for Flying with Breast Milk